Philani101/Software-Design-2567185/report.md

 In this lab I used Git and Github to learn how to manage branches.
 The first task was to initialize my Git repository and ensure it contains the required files.
-I was also tasked with making atleast two meaningful commits, creating branches and deploying on GitHub pages.
+I was also tasked with making atleast two meaningful commits, creating branches and deploying on GitHub pages.git